sharedgeo/FDC-Docs/source/About.rst

-About Field Data Collection
+About Field Data Collector
 ============================
-Field Data Collection (FDC) provides geospatial mapping technology for use at a dig site to review or create a map of underground utilities.
+Field Data Collector (FDC) provides geospatial mapping technology for use at a dig site to review or create a map of underground utilities.
 Excavators, engineering design teams, facility operators, locators, and emergency response teams will be able to use FDC on current or future construction sites.
 Emergency response teams can quickly gather critical information at a strike location.

 FAQ
 ^^^^